-Caravelle Ranch Wildlife Management Area is just a bit down the road from Caravelle Ranch Conservation Area on Florida 19.
-This makes a world of difference if you are mapping your way to a little hiking!
+Hiking Caravelle Ranch WMA is one of the easiest decisions you can make.
+Just wait until after hunting season!
+The Wildlife Management Area lies just a bit down the road from Caravelle Ranch Conservation Area on Florida 19.
+See the Google map below to get you to the right spot.
+The distinction makes a world of difference for a day on the trails.
 And Caravelle Ranch WMA offers quite a lot of hiking!

 After pulling over into ample parking, you can grab a map.
 The routes includes white, yellow, and red trails.
 It’s really one of my favorite hiking areas in Putnam County as you can experience dense, subtropical forest full of pine, southern magnolia, American sweetgum, and bald cyprus one moment, and large, open fields of of downy lobelia and sheep’s sorrel the next.

 The fields of wildflowers are amazing after winter.
 You’ll also find plenty of opportunities for birding and scouting other wildlife.

 What You’ll Find Hiking Caravelle Ranch